mamcer/mamcer.github.io/_posts/2022-02-20-intel-stick.md

 ## Configuration

 It was (originally?) configured with dual boot, Windows 10 home 32 bit and Android 4.x.
-Testing Windows it clearly struggle to run it in an acceptable performance level.
+Testing Windows this little computer clearly struggles to run it in an acceptable performance level.
 Android runs well but it looks incredible old (like in fact 10 years old :))

 Also it is noisier than I expected.
 But in any case, it still amazes me to see products like this.
 A complete mini computer in such a small size